cortexlabs/cortex/docs/guides/subdomain-https-setup.md

 ### Step 2

-We will setup a hosted zone on Route 53 for the subdomain.
-Go to the [AWS Route 53 console](https://console.aws.amazon.com/route53/home) and click "Hosted Zones".
+We will setup a hosted zone on Route 53 to manage the DNS for the subdomain.
+Go to the [Route 53 console](https://console.aws.amazon.com/route53/home) and click "Hosted Zones".

 ![step 2](https://user-images.githubusercontent.com/4365343/82210754-a6b07d00-98dd-11ea-9cec-9f6b07282aa8.png)